Essential Business Analyst vocabulary is defined below.

 Run reports on a site to evaluate its potential.

-States are identified by a two-digit FIPS code.
-The District of Columbia is included as a state-equivalent area in the Esridatabase.
-See FIPS code.
+States (ST) are a political entity and are identified by a two-digit FIPS code.
+There are 50 states in the United States plus the District of Columbia which is included as a state-equivalent area in the Esri database.

 Street data